 - Thanksgiving food baskets for Catholic Charities

-As a leading college preparatory school in South Texas, IWA starts as elementary level in preparing for rigorous academic expectations.
+As a leading college preparatory school in South Texas, IWA starts at the Elementary Level in preparing for rigorous academic expectations.

-- Accredited by TCCED (Texas Catholic Conference Education Department)
+- Accredited by T.C.C.B.E.D.
+(Texas Catholic Conference of Bishops Education Department)

 - Certified teachers